biomancy/reat/README.md

 ```
 Core:
     -i, --input <input>...
             Path to the input BAM file(s).
-May contain a comma-separated list of files, in which case they are treated
+May contain a space-separated list of files, in which case they are treated
             as technical replicates and pulled together.

     -r, --reference <reference>